Share This Article

 It’s a mixture of large leaves, small pieces and some stems as well.
 It’s a darker and a bit faded green colour and I’m getting a floral, peppery and buttery aroma with subtle notes of hay.

-You can still clearly see that it’s a mixture of small and larger leaves.
+After the session, you can clearly see that it’s a mixture of small and larger leaves.
 The colour is a brighter green and the aroma is floral, buttery and there are also some light citrus notes.

 - Water 80°C